dresdner353/jbhasd/API.md

 ...
 ...
 ```
+The above shows the context set to "motion" and state of 1.
+So this control is turned on and due to a motion event.
+The time that happened was 741512 msecs according to the internal msec clock.
+That's not a whole lot of use to us but relatively speaking, that was determined to be 3 seconds ago (last_activity_delta_secs).

+Note: The Ardiono millis() range is an unsigned 32-bit int.
+That equates to about 49 days rotation.
+Unsigned arithmetic will also work if this time wraps around.
+So the delta calculation here will be accurate for intervals that are safely less than 49 days.
+The shorter the interval, the longer the accuracy of the delta calculation.

-Once that motion interval expires and the switch is turned off, the state will update to 0 and context to "init":
+Once that motion interval of 10 seconds expires and the switch is turned off, the state will update to 0 and context to "init":

 ```
 ...